-The cities that have been most successful at embracing solar power share a set of priorities: they’ve set high goals for solar capacity, they’ve ensured that homeowners receive a fair price for the solar energy they supply to the grid, make installing panels hassle-free, and provide attractive financing options.
+The cities that have been most successful at embracing solar power share a set of priorities: they’ve set high goals for solar capacity, they’ve ensured that homeowners receive a fair price for the solar energy they supply to the grid, they have made installing panels hassle-free and they provide attractive financing options.

-That’s why our Shining Cities project is urging 50 cities, including Las Cruces, N.M., and Tempe, Ariz., to think bigger, act smarter, and tap the sun for more power.
+That’s why Environment America's Shining Cities project set a goal of convincing 50 American cities to think bigger, plan smarter, and tap the sun for more power.
 For example, our state and local advocates, members, and activists are:

-Of course every mayor wants her city to be the best, especially when it comes to something with the kind of broad transpartisan support that solar enjoys.
+Of course every mayor wants her city to be a leader, especially when it comes to an innovation with the kind of broad transpartisan support that solar enjoys.
 So we’re encouraging mayors to run a race to the top on solar by comparing the growth of solar city by city in our annual Shining Cities report, showcasing the results through the news media and on social media, and providing the resources cities need to capture more energy from the sun through our Mayors for Solar Energy project.

-Even as we make the case for solar on environmental grounds, we’re bringing together a broad coalition that can offer a variety of reasons to persuade local officials to act — from “Green Tea Party” activists in Georgia who want “energy freedom” to solar installers in Arizona who want green jobs, from low-income communities in Massachusetts who want cleaner air to business owners in Colorado who want to power their breweries and cafes with solar.
+Even as we make the case for solar on environmental grounds, we’re bringing together a broad coalition that can offer a variety of reasons for local officials to act — from “Green Tea Party” activists in Georgia who want “energy freedom” to solar installers in Arizona who want green jobs, from low-income communities in Massachusetts that want cleaner air to business owners in Colorado who want to power their breweries and cafes with solar.